 Freeze overnight or until the chocolate ice cubes are solid.

 Make Iced Hot Cocoa

-- When the mixture is smooth, add the ice cubes of your choice.
+When the mixture is smooth, add as many of the ice cubes as you prefer.

 - Beyond this iced cocoa recipe, you can use the chocolate cubes in other drinks.
 Almost any iced latte will take nicely to the melting milky chocolate.

 - Store the chocolate ice cubes in a tight container in your freezer to use at a moment's notice.

 - If you'd like a richer chocolate taste, add more hot chocolate mix to the milk when making the iced hot chocolate.